Ccarroll1201/Elk-Stack-Project/README.md

 - Filebeat can send audit logs, depreciation logs, garbage-collection logs, server logs, and slow logs.
 *****screenshot

--Metricbeat is used to capture system information and monitor performance.
+- Metricbeat is used to capture system information and monitor performance.
 For example, Metricbeat can be used to monitor and analyze system CPU and memory usage.
 *****screenshot

 ### Using the Playbook